- Location: Maryland

 Like most other states, Maryland has instituted a graduated licensing program to help young drivers build better skills and gain more experience.
 Except in this state it is referred to as the Rookie Driver Program.

-The program, divided into three gradual steps, is required for all applicants who have never had a license in any state or country, no matter how old they are.
-It's also a requirement for drivers who have had a license in another state or country, but for less than 18 months.
+The program, divided into three different steps and required for all applicants who have never had a license in any state or country, no matter how old they are.

 Each of the following stages in the Rookie Driver Program necessitate that you initially appear in person at a full-service MVA office each time you begin a new phase.